Four DC-Area Abortion Advocates on Life After Roe - Washingtonian

 One of the things that has moved me to start a new clinic is the knowledge that, if we have an influx of people coming from other states, then people in Maryland still need to have abortions, too.
 I work in a clinic in Baltimore, and also two clinics in Alabama.
 In Alabama, you’re already seeing the reality that you can’t get an appointment, because folks from Mississippi and Louisiana are coming east, because their clinics are full of people from Texas.
 I think it’s common to think, well, we’re safe here in Maryland, no problem.
 But I’m deeply concerned that the capacity is going to be stretched beyond what we can actually hold.
 And I worry about people being able to be seen in a timely way, because obviously abortion care is very time-sensitive.

 I paused today to think about my daughter who is eight, and about what this means for her.
 I can’t imagine what would happen if she became pregnant and didn’t want to be, particularly as a child.
-Because children get pregnant when they don’t want to be, often through no fault of their own—they’ve been assaulted, they’ve been taken advantage of, and they need abortions.
+Because children get pregnant when they don’t want to be—they’ve been assaulted, they’ve been taken advantage of, and they need abortions.
 I’ve taken care of people who are just a few years older than my kid.
 Thinking about this, that was the first time that I cried.

 I would say the general public does not really have a concept of what is going to happen if this decision comes down as it’s written.
 We’re going to have trigger bans and pre-Roe bans go into effect in 26 days.
 People who have grown up thinking that they will be able to have an abortion when they need one are going to find out that they can’t.
 And it’s going to be awful.
 I think that the harm will be mitigated somewhat by the availability of abortion pills, but not everyone’s going to be able to get them.